Wealth of Aliko Dangote

-Aliko Dangote is the wealthiest person in Africa, with an estimated net worth of US$30.6 billion as of 3 November 2025, according to the Bloomberg Billionaires Index, and $26.2 billion according to Forbes, primarily from his oil refinery, cement and sugar business.
+Aliko Dangote is the wealthiest person in Africa, with an estimated net worth of US$35.5 billion as of 21 September 2026, according to the Bloomberg Billionaires Index, and $51.7 billion according to Forbes, primarily from his oil refinery, cement and sugar business.

-Having been first listed on the Forbes Billionaires List in 2008, with a networth of $3.3 billion.
+Having been first listed on the Forbes Billionaires List in 2008, with a net worth of $3.3 billion.
 His wealth dropped by 2009 to $2.5 billion, and subsequently, $2.1 billion in 2010.
 His wealth increased to $13.8 billion in 2011 after he founded the Dangote Cement.
 Dangote hold a share of 86 percent of Dangote Cement as well as in other traded holding like NASCON Allied Industries, Dangote Sugar, and the United Bank for Africa.
 According to Nairametrics, his wealth decreased by over $1 billion in 2024 as a result of naira's low market value and moderation in the value of his equity holdings.
 By September 2024, Dangote regained his position as the richest man in Africa after having been previously surpassed by Johann Rupert in January of the same year.